RosettaCommons/documentation/application_documentation/trRosetta/trRosetta.md

         ./scons.py -j 8 mode=release extras=tensorflow bin
 ```

-Note: If scons gives you a `KeyError:'LESS'`, move the `'ENV'` line in the user settings file to the override section and recompile with scons.
+Note that the `'ENV'` line in the user.settings file should be in the "override" section.
+If this has been moved to another section, you may get a `KeyError:'LESS'` error on compilation.

 ### A note on nomenclature